bersalazar/sinkingstone.com/content/posts/in-words-of-nerdwriter.md

 ---
-title: En palabras de Nerdwriter
+title: In words of the Nerdwriter
 date: 2022-10-12
 categories:
   - journal